Skip to content

 Content Merge

-The Content Merge block combines your GitHub repository code with live Shopify theme customisations.
+The Content Merge block combines your GitHub repository code with your target Shopify theme customizations.
 This prevents overwriting changes made directly in the Shopify admin (theme editor, content, settings).

-1. Fetches live theme from Shopify (current state with all admin changes)
+1. Fetches target theme from Shopify (current state with all admin changes)

 3. Merges intelligently: